gshively11/sos/README.md

 sos
 ===

 Service-oriented Stack - Technologies and strategies for making a service-oriented application.
-This is a mind dump and is not guaranteed to be organized or sane.
+This is a mind dump in progress and is not guaranteed to be organized or sane.

 # Building Blocks